 *This post contains affiliate links, see my disclosure policy for more information.*

-- My large slow cooker, it gets replaced regularly.
-I somehow break them, a lot.
-It’s my most used, because it holds a lot, is great for casseroles, and big enough for making hams, chickens, turkey and all that good stuff.
+My large slow cooker, it gets replaced regularly.
+I some how manage break them, a lot.
+It’s my most used, because it holds a lot.
+It is great for casseroles, and big enough for making hams, chickens, turkey and all that good stuff.

 Expect to see lots of new slow cooker recipes coming over the next few months (I gotta spread them all out some).